Dannie Rosenhammer (MA & Dip Counselling, MBACP, EMDR Therapist)

-- providing a welcoming, safe and supportive environment for clients to deal with personal issues and challenges,
+- providing a welcoming, safe and supportive environment for dealing with personal challenges,

 - building a comfortable and trusting relationship, and

-- offering various ways of working - within my training - because different people, and problems, call for different approaches.
+- offering various ways of working - within my training - because different people and problems benefit from different approaches.

 Informal enquiries by phone or email are welcome.
-I feel it's really important you find the right counsellor for you, so I offer a free initial consultation to help you decide.
+I feel it's really important you find the right counsellor, so I offer a free 30 minutes face-to-face or telephone consultation, to help you decide.

 Please have a look at my website www.growing-well.co.uk for more detailed information about the way I work, my qualifications, and testimonials from former clients.